FenixPK/EliDangHUD/README.md

 - Keybinds to rotate the holograms (local and target) around all three axes, reset the view, and for target only you can cycle between orbit cam, perspective, or static view you can rotate manually.
 Configurable.

 - Mouse button or keybind to target the entity in the center of your view.
 Configurable.

-- Holographic radar projection can be displayed above any terminal block (like a holo table, LCD, control panel etc.) using [ELI_HOLO] tag in the block custom name, then use CustomData to tweak position, scale, rotation, and what it detects.

-- Holographic local grid projection can be displayed above any terminal block using [ELI_LOCAL] tag in the block custom name, then use CustomData to tweak position, scale, rotation, and color.

 - Huge optimizations for Radar and Holograms versus the original mod.